Tommy Shelby: Critical reception

-For his portrayal of Tommy Shelby, Murphy has received widespread critical acclaim and won the Irish Film & Television Academy for Best Actor in a Lead Role in Drama in 2017 and 2018.
+For his portrayal of Tommy Shelby, Cillian Murphy has received widespread critical acclaim and won the Irish Film & Television Academy for Best Actor in a Lead Role in Drama in 2017 and 2018.
 In 2020, Murphy was awarded a National Television Award for Best Drama Performance for the same role, beating the likes of Jodie Comer and Idris Elba to the award, and went on to win again in 2022.

 Emily St. James praised the character, "to call Murphy magnetic might be underselling his presence, and even though the rest of Blinders is quite good, the show can't help but sag a little whenever Murphy's not around."
 Morgan Jeffery praises the 'movie-star charisma' of the character while Maureen Ryan says "Tommy Shelby may not be a good man, but he's a phenomenally watchable one."